 If any one owes a debt for a loan, and a storm prostrates (kills) the grain, or the harvest fail, or the grain does not grow for lack of water, in that year he need not give his creditor any grain; he washes his debt-tablet in water and pays no rent for this year.

 But the ‘piece de resistance’ of progressiveness in the Code of Hammurabi was epitomized by the rough minimum wage laws that initiated compulsory compensations for different occupations.
-For example, field laborers and herdsmen had to be paid in kind at least ‘eight gur of corn per year’, while ox drivers and sailors had to paid ‘six gur of corn per year’.
+For example, field laborers and herdsmen had to be paid in kind at least ‘eight gur of corn per year’, while ox drivers and sailors had to pay ‘six gur of corn per year’.
 The status of doctors was far higher, with his minimum monetary compensation pertaining to five shekels for healing a freeborn man; though this charge was lowered to three shekels for a freed slave and two shekels for a slave.

-7. The institutionalization of slavery –
+7. The Institutionalization of Slavery –

 If one contemporary social aspect can be gathered from the Code of Hammurabi, it is the state institutionalized ill-treatment of the slaves.
 This grievous ambit once again mirrors the turbulent times when Hammurabi had to contend with the numerous factions that had recently come under his sway.
 In fact, most of these slaves were former prisoners of war (and their families) who were forcefully inducted into the newly-forged Babylonian society.
 Here are some of the laws that aptly exemplify the unfair attitude towards the slaves –